Watch this video to see our cowhide cleaner being demonstrated using common spills like red wine.

 It's OK to fold your cowhide rug, but it will need some time to relax after it is unfolded.
 If your cow skin rug is good quality the creases will come out after a few days laying flat.
 A heavy weight like books can speed up this process.
 You can also steam iron the cow skin on the underside or hairy side to reduce creases more quickly.

-|Include your cowhide rug, cowhide furniture or cushions in your normal cleaning routine, simply vacuum with the vacuum head brush in the down position (for hard floors) or give cow skin rugs and cushions a shake outside to remove dust and small dry particles of dirt.
-Rotate your cow skin rug or move to a different location from time to time so that the rug wears evenly.
+|Include your cowhide rug or cowhide ottomans in your normal cleaning routine, simply vacuum with the vacuum head brush down (for hard floors) and if possible the suction reduced to the rug setting.
+Or give your rug a shake outside to remove dust and small dry particles of dirt.

 |There are a number of things that might cause edge curling on cow skin rugs.
 A poor quality cow hide that has been unevenly split during the tanning process is a strong possibility.
 Because the leather fibres in the thinner areas dry out faster than leather fibres in the thicker areas it can create uneven surface tension and make them curl.
 Expect cheap cowhide to curl quite quickly, within months of purchase.
 This curling is sometimes called cigaring.

 However even a good quality cowhide can curl with the right environmental influences.
 Again if the top surface fibres are drying and contracting faster than the underneath fibres due to heat exposure like strong sun or a heater blowing hot air over the cowhide over a long period of time.
 Or the reverse can be true for under floor heating which dries out the underneath faster than the top surface.